Khirbet Seraf (Semah)

 A press basin, probably for oil production, is found on the eastern hill side, just below the old road.

-From the site is a great panorama of the Bezet creek, seen below, and the cliffs of the north border of Israel.
+From the site is a great panorama of the Betzet creek, seen below, and the cliffs of the north border of Israel.

 The photo below shows a view of the eastern side.
-The Bezet creek flows from right to left in the valley behind the trees.
+The Betzet creek flows from right to left in the valley behind the trees.

 Ya'ara is a modern village near Khirbet Seraf.
 In the Bible, Yara (Jarah) was the son of Ahaz, fifth generation of the King Saul.
 Note that the name is used today for females in the form of Ya'ara, while the Biblical name (Yara) was for males.

 "And Ahaz begat Jarah; and Jarah begat Alemeth, and Azmaveth, and Zimri; and Zimri begat Moza;"

 * Internal links: